TomShangguan/storage_extract/README.md

 3.  **Update Trie**: After setting or modifying storage key-value pairs, click the "Update Trie" button.
 This action commits the changes to the in-memory trie and refreshes the MPT visualization (both Text and Tree views).
 4.  **View MPT**:
     *   **Text View**: Displays a raw, hierarchical text dump of the current trie structure.
 This is useful for a quick overview and debugging.
     *   **Tree View**: Renders an interactive, graphical representation of the MPT.
-Nodes are color-coded or shaped by type (branch, extension, leaf), and you can often click on nodes to inspect their details (like partial paths, values, or child hashes).
+Nodes are color-coded or shaped by type (branch, extension, leaf).

 ## Project Structure